stormpath/stormpath-documentation/source/auth_n.rst

 Everything here other than ``href``, ``createdAt`` and ``modifiedAt`` are Attributes passed by Salesforce.

-Now the ``email`` Attribute has already been passed as part of the Account creation, but you can also map the other attributes to Stormpath Account attributes as well.
+Now the ``email`` Attribute has already been passed as part of the Account creation, but you can also map the other SAML Attributes to Stormpath Account attributes as well.

 5.2.
 (Optional) Add Any Additional Attributes You Want
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++